Types of Aid

 - Grants and scholarships are often called “gift aid” because they are free money—financial aid that doesn’t have to be repaid.

-- Grants/scholarships are awarded based on various factors such as merit (academics), financial need (determined by the FAFSA), or various other reasons.
+- Grants and scholarships are awarded based on various factors such as merit (academics), financial need (determined by the FAFSA), housing, or various other reasons.

 Outside scholarships are not controlled or awarded by the university, but by the donors themselves.
 The money is awarded by a third party and then sent to UMHB to be disbursed to the student account.
 The University does not endorse, sponsor, or have any role in the administration of these private aid programs, and therefore disclaims any responsibility or liability for any information provided.
 A good place to find information about outside scholarships is Fastweb.